Orpheus in the underworld, rescuing his wife. For a value of "rescue" that includes walking off with a lute.

 - Happens in some route in Aoi Shiro.
 These are the bad ends.

 - Deconstructed HARD in Persona 3: FES.
 The desire to bring back the main character cause the SEES to splinters and fights each other in "Groundhog Day" Loop.
-Even when they actually get back to their senses and work together to reach the place where the MC's soul is, the find out that they CAN'T bring him back without undoing his sacrifice.
+Even when they get back to their senses and work together to reach the place where the MC's soul is, the find out that they CAN'T bring him back without undoing his sacrifice.
 Moral of the story: It's better to let go of deceased loved ones.

 - Note that the MC's initial persona is Orpheus.